-Grades: 11 - 12 Credit: 1 Prerequisite: Biology & IPC or Chemistry, Algebra I, Geometry, and either Small Animal Management, Equine Science or Livestock Production.
+Grades: 11 - 12

+Prerequisite: Biology & IPC or Chemistry, Algebra I, Geometry, and either Small Animal Management, Equine Science or Livestock

+Production.

 Recommended: Veterinary Medical Applications.
-This course may count as a science credit

 This course is designed to build on knowledge gained in prior animal agriculture classes covering such topics as animal reproduction, genetics, anatomy and physiology, nutrition, formulating feed rations, livestock handling, harvesting and marketing of livestock, and research in the field of animal agriculture.